UsmanMaqbool/why-so-deep/README.md

 To reproduce the results in papers, you could train and test the models following the instruction in [REPRODUCTION.md](docs/REPRODUCTION.md).
 #### Results

+**MAQBOOL performance comparison with APANet and NetVLAD at 512-D.**

 <table cellspacing="0" border="0">
 	<colgroup width="118"></colgroup>